oshikiri/build-your-own-d3/README.md

-# A mini D3 implementation in 300 lines
+# A mini D3 implementation in less than 300 lines of code

 demo: <https://oshikiri.github.io/build-your-own-d3/demo/bar_chart.html>